devankit57/artivision-web/README.md

 ## ArtiVision - Text-to-Image Generation with Generative AI
+ArtiVision is a web-based application that leverages the power of Generative AI to generate images from textual prompts.
+By providing a description or a prompt, users can generate unique and visually appealing images, creating a seamless bridge between language and visual art.

 ## Features:
 1) Generate the image from the prompt with various parameters.